Bit-Nation/panthalassa/README.md

 ### Events

 * `eth:decrypt-private-key`
+    * Why?
+You may ask why there is need for this event.
+The thing is, that Panthalassa does some background work and need a way to tell pangea "Hey, we are using the private key to do some stuff, please show an alert and ask the user to decrypt his private key".
+Let me explain how this event relates to the `eth.decryptPrivateKey` method.
+When you call the `decryptPrivateKey` method a Promise will be returned.
+The ONLY way to resolve the promise is, to call the event "successor" function with the correct password.
+When you call the successor with the correct password the promise returned by `eth.decryptPrivateKey` will be resolved as well as the promise returned by the "successor" callback.
+If you have any question's about this feel free to open an issue.
+    * Parameter: The parameters will arrive in an object
+        * successor: callback
+            * Parameter:
+                * password: string
+            * Return: Promise that will be rejected or resolved
+        * killer: callback
+            * Parameter: -
+            * Return: -
+        * reason: string
+        * topic: string
 ## FAQ

 **I heard this is supposed to be the backend of pangea, how can the be?**